Global regularity of three dimensional density patch for inhomogeneous incompressible viscous flow

 \section{Abstract}

-Toward P.-L. Lions' open question in \cite{Lions96} concerning the propagation of regularity for density patch, we prove that the boundary regularity of the 3-D density patch persists by time evolution for inhomogeneous incompressible viscous flow, with initial density given by $(1-\eta){\bf 1}_{\Om_0}+{\bf 1}_{\Om_0^c}$ for some small enough constant $\eta$ and some $W^{k+2,p}$ domain $\Om_0$, $p\in]3,\infty[$, and with initial velocity in $W^{1,p}\cap L^3$ satisfying some smallness condition and appropriate tangential regularities.
+Toward P.-L. Lions' open question in \cite{Lions96} concerning the propagation of regularity for density patch, we prove that the boundary regularity of the 3-D density patch persists by time evolution for inhomogeneous incompressible viscous flow, with the initial density given by $(1-\eta){\bf 1}_{\Om_0}+{\bf 1}_{\Om_0^c}$ for some small enough constant $\eta$ and some $W^{k+2,p}$ domain $\Om_0$, $p\in]3,\infty[$, and with the initial velocity satisfying some smallness condition and appropriate conormal regularities.